JustAFool1/convert-sin-cos-tan/README.md

+this code uses cpp.
+finished.
-this code uses cpp. finished. the code's origin is from indonesia
+the code's origin is from indonesia so i use indonesian langguage as the output